ccrisc/Rhtml-iterator/README.md

 2. Run the code in the file `read_data.R`
 3. Run everything in the file `generator.R`

-This will read the file `Project_template.Rhtml` and create a .html file inside the folder `product_pages.R`
+This will read the file `Project_template.Rhtml` and create many .html file inside the folder `product_pages`

 <!-- CONTRIBUTING -->